April 23, 2018

 Another distinctive feature of the design includes the inbound baggage system.
 The inbound baggage system includes ten claim devices (eight for domestic flights and two for international) and two oversize lines with claim devices for skis and bike boxes.

-Some of technical features that are incorporated into the BHS design to meet specific requirements for the airport are:
+Some of the technical features that are incorporated into the BHS design to meet specific requirements for the airport are:

 - Lines include 45-inch conveyors and large radius turns.